-A blob is what is produced by WYSWYG type editors that allow editors to embed fonts, tables, images within the content.
+A blob is a collection of data produced by WYSIWYG type editors that allow editors to embed fonts, tables, images, and anything else in between within their content.

-The problem is that virtually all existing CMS platforms work that way.
+The problem is this isn't the most ideal way of working, yet virtually all existing CMS platforms work that way.

-StackOverflow user Andrew, asking which CMS supports Adaptive Content, describes a Blob-based CMS:
+StackOverflow user Andrew, while trying to find a CMS that supported Adaptive Content, described the content workflow when using a Blob-based CMS:

 “With a traditional web publishing tool, I would probably have had to create a new page under News, and then type in and format the news article in a blank WYSIWYG text editor. — i.e. pages of content”

-Whereas the CMS he is looking for would work differently:
+On the other hand, the content platform he was looking for would work differently:

 “I would tell the CMS the type of content I'm creating, and be asked to fill in a form with individual fields tailored to news articles (e.g. headline, subtitle, full text, short snippet, and images). — i.e. pieces of content”

-The war of chunks vs. blobs was immediately put to a stop on StackOverflow, where the question was closed as “not constructive.”
+The war of chunks vs. blobs was immediately put to a stop on that StackOverflow thread, with the discussion closed under the pretense that the question was “not constructive.”

-Contentful is such a CMS.
-It allows you to define your content as pieces of content, using content types made up of fields and references, and then delivering this content over an API, allowing it to be presented in any context, on any platform, using any technology stack.
+Contentful is a content infrastructure that satisfies needs like Andrew's for a content platform, and more.
+It allows you to define your content as individual pieces, using content types made up of fields and references, and then delivering that content via an API; allowing it to be presented in any context, on any platform, using any technology stack.

-It’s important to note that the API is an important ingredient here, but not sufficient on its own, many desktop publishing style CMS platforms also have an API, however as these are blob-based, rather than providing content over the API, what is delivered amounts to “Blobs as a Service.”
+It’s important to note that the API is an important ingredient here, especially because of the way it works.
+Many desktop publishing style CMS platforms also have an API; however these are blob-based and amounts to content being delivered via “Blobs as a Service”, rather than providing content directly over the API.

 We don’t need APIs that deliver blobs.
 We need APIs that deliver chunks.

 Karen McGrane is our sensei.
-She shows us why traditional CMSs, descendant from desktop publishing that works in terms of pages, are the wrong path.
+She shows us why traditional CMSs, which descended from desktop publishing that work in terms of pages, are the wrong solution to digitally delivering content.

 A page is not content, young grasshopper, a page is a context in which content appears.